 What is the Boeing 737 Max?

-The 737 Max is a family of commercial aircraft that consists of four models.
+Built to compete with the Airbus A320neo, the 737 Max is a family of commercial aircraft that consists of four models.
 The Max 8, which is the most popular version, made its first flight on Jan.
 29, 2016, and entered passenger service with Malaysia's Malindo Air on May 22, 2017.
 (Malindo no longer flew the plane by the time of the first crash.)
-Seating between 162 and 210 passengers, depending on the configuration, it's designed for short- and medium-haul routes, but also has the range (3,550 nautical miles or about 4,085 miles) to fly transatlantic and between the mainland US and Hawaii.
-The larger Max 9 first flew in 2017, and the 737-10 has yet to fly (it made its formal debut Nov.
-22).
-A few airlines have ordered the smaller 737 Max 7, but Boeing has yet to complete any deliveries.
-(It flew for the first time in May 2018.)
+Seating between 162 and 210 passengers, depending on the configuration, it's designed for short- and medium-haul routes, but also has the range (3,550 nautical miles, or about 4,085 miles) to fly transatlantic and between the mainland US and Hawaii.
+The larger Max 9 first flew in 2017, and the Max 10 has yet to fly (it made its formal debut Nov.
+22, 2019).
+The smaller 737 Max 7 flew for the first time in May 2018.

 The design of the 737 Max series is based on the Boeing 737, an aircraft series that.
 As a whole, the 737 family is the best-selling airliner in history.
 At any given time, thousands of some version of it are airborne around the world and some airlines, like Southwest and Ryanair, have all-737 fleets.
 If you've flown even occasionally, you've most likely flown on a 737.